 If you’re looking to improve morale in the office, this article will talk you through what 14,000 workers said was wrong with their working environment, and what you can do to ensure your staff don’t feel the same way.

 Although awareness of mental health issues is increasing, Viking’s research shows that work is causing people’s mental health to suffer, and there is a lack of support from managers and employer’s with regards to this issue.
 As many as six in ten workers said they have negative thoughts about their job on at least a weekly basis, and 65% of managers said they have been approached concerning mental health issues.

 It’s not surprising work is becoming a big cause of stress amongst employees though, with half of those surveyed saying they regularly work over contracted hours, whilst 43% admitted they feel unpleasant levels of pressure to succeed at least once a week.
 It’s clear that being overworked is causing mental health issues amongst employees, and with over two-thirds of managers revealing that they’ve had no mental health training, there is no support for employees who may need it.

-If you want to help improve employee wellbeing, try and reduce the mental strain on them by reducing their workload, allowing them to leave on time, and giving managers the necessary training to support employees who come forward with mental health issues.
+If you want to help improve employee wellbeing, try and reduce the mental strain on them by reducing their workload, allowing them to leave on time, and giving managers the necessary training (or appointing mental health champions) to support employees who come forward with mental health issues.
 Showing employees that you value their mental health will also increase morale and reflect positively on your business.

 2. Offer employees flexible working hours